 The design deliverables

-Regarding deliverables, I've started to use this diagram to explain my thoughts to people...
+Regarding deliverables, I've started to use a diagram to explain my thoughts to people...

 In the top left you have abstract and low fidelity work, which produces an experience map that identifies opportunities for design intervention, based on insights derived from sound design research.